-The reference to c is an expression because the identifier designates a function parameter (cf. subclause 6.5.4.3).
+The reference to c is an expression because the previously declared identifier designates a function parameter (cf. subclause 6.5.4.3), which is an object (subclause 3.15), thus meeting the requirement in subclause 6.3.1.

 b) Another example: